 How do you go about securing quality press and links on a mass scale with a limited budget?
-This is a common challenge facing many SMEs, and stressing PR managers out across the industry and one that we'll tackle in the latest installment of our #UnpickingPR series.
+This is a common challenge facing many SMEs, leaving PR managers everywhere with the same conundrum - and we’re looking at exactly how to tackle it in the latest instalment of our #UnpickingPR series.

 We were at Brighton SEO at the end of April and heard some invaluable fresh approaches, new ideas and fascinating insight from thought leaders across the industry (including our very own Guy Levine).

 The earned media team were particularly interested in the talk from Corinne Card, co-founder of Full Story Media.
 As a former national news journalist, she has been on both sides of the story, so knows what it takes to secure that all-important coverage.